 We had to wait a good 40 minutes before entering and luckily our guide managed to push us all the way to the front skipping past at least 50-60 people.

 Our next stop was a Shrine called the ‘Milk Grotto’.
 According to tradition Mary and Joseph stopped in this cave while Mary nursed baby Jesus and a drop of Mary’s milk fell upon the stone and turned it white.
-It is common for people from all over the world to visit this Shrine and touch the white chalk like stone as they believe it helps with fertility (its safe to say i did not touch the stone!! haha)!
+It is common for people from all over the world to visit this Shrine and touch the white chalk like stone as they believe it helps with fertility (its safe to say I did not touch the stone)!

-I really enjoyed this trip, it was short and sweet as i was back in Jerusalem Old City by 12:30 but I’m glad i went and now i can also say I’ve been into Palestine!
+I really enjoyed this trip to Bethlehem from Jerusalem, it was short and sweet as I was back in Jerusalem Old City by 12:30 but I’m glad I went and now I can also say I’ve been into Palestine!

 I’m a travel addict who has been travelling on and off since 2010.
 In the Summer of 2018 I quit my office job in London, left my flat and I now travel and blog full time!
 Yes, I’m living that dream!

 NOV-DEC: PROBABLY INDONESIA

 If you want to join or read more about the details of the group tour.